ffromani/vmmi/docs/SPEC.md

 - "verbose" (int): sets the implementation verbosiness.
 A implementation sends output using stdout and stderr (see below).
   The following values are defined:
-  * 0: the implementation is completely silent except for fatal error messages
+  * 0: the implementation is completely silent except for the Completion message (see).

 Example configuration message
 ```